jakestrouse00/mypastebot/README.md

 # MyPasteBot
-A simple https://pastebin.com package to create guest pastes, find new public pastes and more!
+A simple https://pastebin.com Python package to create guest pastes, find new public pastes and more!

 ## prerequisites
 requests==2.22.0